 Our third and final tip is all about Facebook!
 A handful of our speakers shared some really powerful insight into how to use Facebook well and maximize your reach with this platform.
 To start out, we are going to look at Facebook Groups and Units…

-Groups & Units: Katie Allred and Nona Jones give some great insight into using Facebook Groups and Units.
+Groups & Units: Katie Allred and Nona Jones give some great insight into using Facebook Groups and Units for Churches.
 They both describe your actual Facebook page to a front porch or door, a picture of what it might be like inside, but nothing intimate.
 A Facebook Group allows you to open up the door and invite people into the living room, the kitchen, the playroom, etc.

 Groups are where the interaction and actual relationship-building can happen.
 They allow people to be “seen,” especially if your church is experiencing growth.